-Further, we are eligible to receive additional material milestone payments of up to an aggregate of \$200.0 million upon the successful completion of certain development, regulatory and commercial milestones, including \$20.0 million upon initiation of a Phase 3 clinical trial for a Licensed Product for overactive bladder; \$15.0 million upon initiation of a Phase 3 clinical trial for a Licensed Product for overactive bladder; \$15.0 million upon initiation of a Licensed Product for overactive bladder in the United States and the European Union, respectively; \$25.0 million and \$15.0 million upon the first commercial sale of a Licensed Product for a specified second indication in the United States and the European Union, respectively; and \$50.0 million upon net sales of all Licensed Products of \$500.0 million.
+Further, we are eligible to receive additional material milestone payments of up to an aggregate of \$200.0 million upon the successful completion of certain development, regulatory and commercial milestones, including \$20.0 million upon initiation of a Phase 3 clinical trial for a Licensed Product for overactive bladder; \$15.0 million upon initiation of a Phase 3 clinical trial for a Licensed Product for a specified second indication; \$50.0 million and \$25.0 million upon the first commercial sale of a Licensed Product for overactive bladder in the United States and the European Union, respectively; \$25.0 million and \$15.0 million upon the first commercial sale of a Licensed Product for a specified second indication in the United States and the European Union, respectively; and \$50.0 million upon net sales of all Licensed Products of \$500.0 million.
 Allergan will pay us a tiered royalty in the low single digits based on worldwide annual net sales of Licensed Products, subject to certain reductions for the market entry of competing products and/or loss of our patent coverage of Licensed Products.
 We are responsible for payments to any third party for certain RTGel-related third party intellectual properties.